In this article

 Durability

 Tennis training involves so many repetitive movements that you’ll likely find you damage your gear in the same places time and time again.
-We burned through many pairs of tennis shoes as captains of our respective high-school teams, and both of us always wore holes in the toe of our shoes: the right shoe for Sanibel, because she dragged her foot when she served, and the left shoe for Jeremy, because he dragged his foot on his backhand.
-Mike Layton, owner and CEO of Westside Tennis in Santa Monica, California, explains that tennis shoes need to withstand a specific type of pivoting and start-stop wear and tear, so they “are more solid around the whole perimeter of the shoe.”
+I burned through many pairs of tennis shoes over the past decade and always wore a hole in the left shoe because I dragged my foot while hitting backhands.
+Mike Layton, owner and CEO of Westside Tennis in Santa Monica, California, explains that tennis shoes need to withstand a specific type of pivoting and start-stop wear and tear, so that’s why they are more solid around the whole perimeter of the shoe.
 While this construction may seem clunky at first, the bulk is necessary for the shoe to last a reasonable amount of time.
-Monell recommends a test to see if you need to replace your pair: “Place the two ends of one shoe between your hands and apply pressure — if the shoe caves in on itself, it’s lost support, and it’s time to get new ones.”
 Depending on how often you play, your shoes will degrade at varying rates.
 Monell offers a general guideline of a three-month shoe lifespan for players training at a competitive level.
 In comparison, recreational players can stay with one pair for a year.
-Below, we’ve specified durability for each pair of shoes, ranging from “moderate,” which is the least durable, to “enhanced,” or medium durability, to “maximum.”
+Monell recommends a test to see if you need to replace your pair: “Place the two ends of one shoe between your hands and apply pressure — if the shoe caves in on itself, it’s lost support, and it’s time to get new ones.”
+Below, I’ve specified durability for each pair of shoes, ranging from “moderate,” which is the least durable, to “enhanced,” or medium durability, to “maximum.”

 Support

-It’s not uncommon to see players (like Serena Williams) on court with tape around their ankles.
+It’s not uncommon to see players on court with tape around their ankles.
 Tennis is a joint-heavy sport that involves tons of lateral movement and frequent changes in direction, so the structure and support of a tennis shoe are designed to handle this demanding sort of action.
-According to Layton, tennis shoes “are typically a little bit heavier than running shoes” and “have better lateral support on the inside and outside of the shoe” to protect the ankle, so you don’t strain or twist it when you’re moving side to side.
+According to Layton, tennis shoes are typically a little heavier than running shoes and “have better lateral support on the inside and outside of the shoe” to protect the ankle, so you don’t strain or twist it when you’re moving side to side.
 For players who are newer to the sport, this can be an adjustment, says Karen Moriarty, co-owner of the Tennis Professionals — Sportech in Rye Brook.
 “You might be shocked when you put a tennis shoe on and think, Oh my God, these feel so much stiffer than my running or walking shoes,” she says.

 Fit

-Woody Schneider, co-owner of NYC Racquet Sports, says the best shoe is “the one that fits your foot the best.”
-The term explosive is often used to describe the movement in tennis matches, and you’ll feel that explosiveness in a bad way if your shoes aren’t the right fit.
+Woody Schneider, co-owner of NYC Racquet Sports, says the best shoe is the one that fits your foot the best, and the fit of the shoe will depend on your feet (wide, narrow, injuries, etc.).
 A wide toe bed is necessary for stability, but you don’t want so much room that your toes are jamming and bruising.
-The fit of the shoe will depend on your feet (wide, narrow, injuries, etc.), so we’ve done our best to articulate which type of foot the shoes cater to in each entry below.
+(Mark Mason, owner of Mason’s Tennis, says that players should make sure they have about a half-inch between the end of their toe and the toe cap.
+“A lot of people often buy shoes too small, and end up losing a toenail,” he says.)
+I’ve done my best to articulate which type of foot the shoes cater to in each entry below.
 If you can, try the shoes on in person first to see if they’re a good fit, or if you’re shopping online, make sure the store has a good return policy.

-Best overall tennis shoe
+Best women’s tennis shoe overall

 Durability: Enhanced | Support: Heavy | Fit: Versatile

-The Asics Gel Resolution came highly recommended by four of our experts and is a safe bet if you’re not sure where to get started.
+If you’re not sure where to get started, I recommend the Asics Gel-Resolution, which is also my top men’s tennis-shoe recommendation.
+(Its support and stability made it a top choice in our roundup of the best women’s workout shoes, too.)
+It came highly recommended by four of our experts and is a safe bet for all kinds of players and foot types.
 Layton has worn the Resolution for years and says, “It hits all of the requirements for a good tennis shoe, including good lateral support and stability.
 I’ve had foot issues in the past but not with these.”
-He adds that they are durable and very comfortable.
-“I think you would fit a majority of people with this shoe regardless of skill level,” he says.
-Claire Ann Pollard, head coach of Northwestern University’s women’s tennis team, calls the Asics Gel Resolution her favorite, and Moriarty says they are consistently a top pick for her customers.
-We also picked the Gel Resolution as the best overall men’s tennis shoe.
-(Its support and stability made it a top choice in our roundup of the best women’s workout shoes, too.)
+He adds that they could work for a majority of people regardless of skill level.
+Claire Ann Pollard, head coach of Northwestern University’s women’s tennis team, also calls the Asics Gel-Resolution her favorite, and Moriarty of the Tennis Professionals says they are consistently a top pick for her customers.

 Best less-expensive overall tennis shoe (and best for plantar fasciitis)